EdenEast/nightfox.nvim/usage.md

 -- }
 ```

-This is just a convience structure for building pallet for nightfox and should not be used outside of it.
+This is just a convience structure for building palette for nightfox and should not be used outside of it.
 This is noted
-here to help understand the structure of a [pallet].
+here to help understand the structure of a [palette].

-## Pallet
+## Palette

-A `pallet` is the base color definitions of a style.
-Each style defines its own pallet to be used by the other
+A `palette` is the base color definitions of a style.
+Each style defines its own palette to be used by the other
 components.
-A pallet defines base colors, as well as foreground and background shades.
+A palette defines base colors, as well as foreground and background shades.
 Along with the foreground and
-background colors a pallet also defines other colors such as selection and comment colors.
+background colors a palette also defines other colors such as selection and comment colors.

 The base colors are [shade] objects that define a `base`, `bright`, and `dim` color.
 These base colors are:
 `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`, `orange`, `pink`.